Our Drinking Horns and Tankards

 Not only are the drinking horns popular with our historical re-enactment customers but they are also popular with hospitality businesses, beer drinkers and the general public.

 Using traditional methods of manufacture Lord of Battles has revived the age old craft of turning waste products from humanely slaughtered domestic cattle into useful everyday items like drinking horns.
 Each individual horn as its own unique natural glaze and patterning which are enhanced by the craftsmen making these products so each drinking horn is unique.

 Each horn comes with either a wooden or metal stand so it can be placed upright on a flat surface.
-We can also provide leather belt holders in a variety of sizes for all of the horns.
+We can also provide leather belt holders in a variety of sizes for most of the horns.